hashkat/hashkat/docs/tutorial04.md

 `plot 'cumulative-degree_distribution_month_000.dat' u 3:4 title ''`

-This gave us the following graph:
+We should obtain the following graph:

 <center>
 <img src='../img/tutorial04_classic_barabasi/cumulative-degree_distribution_month_000.svg'>
 </center>

 We can see that this produces a fairly linear plot with a negative slope.
-This would be expected.
-Agents with few followers would be many and agents with many followers would be few.
+Agents with few followers are many and agents with many followers would be few.

-Plotting these data points with a line of best fit up to a **log(Cumulative Degree)** of 2.5, we can see that this simulation partially models a ['Scale-free' network](https://en.wikipedia.org/wiki/Scale-free_network), since the line of best fit  has a slope between -2 to -3.
+Plotting these data points with a line of best fit up to a **log(Cumulative Degree)** of 2.5, we can see that this simulation matches a ['scale-free' network](https://en.wikipedia.org/wiki/Scale-free_network), since the line of best fit  has a slope between -2 to -3.

 <center>
 <img src='../img/tutorial04_classic_barabasi/cumulative-degree_distribution_fit.svg'>
 </center>

-The commands used to graph this plot in [Gnuplot](http://gnuplot.sourceforge.net/) were:
+The commands to graph this plot in [Gnuplot](http://gnuplot.sourceforge.net/) are:

 `f(x) = m*x + b`